NJU-Bio-Info/bin/R/README.md

                         join on this FIELD of file 2 --delimiter DELIMITER, -d DELIMITER
-                        use CHAR as output delimiter, table by default --type {inner,left,right,full}, -t {inner,left,right,full}
+                        use CHAR as output delimiter, table by default --keep, -k            preserve the join FIELD from both file 1 and 2 in the output or not, not preserve by default --type {inner,left,right,full}, -t {inner,left,right,full}
                         join type, note that full may have bug!
   --output OUTPUT, -o OUTPUT